 3. Virtue Epistemology

-In “Responsibilism out of Character” (published in 2017 in the OUP collection Epistemic Situationism), I argue that responsibilists should abandon the assumption that there is a connection between epistemic responsibility and character traits, and show how abandoning this assumption allows them to sidestep the empirical challenges of situationists.
-Like 'Veritism Unswamped', this paper's central contribution rests on extending a theme from Thomas Hurka into epistemology: Hurka has long argued that the virtue statuses that attach to acts (which I call 'act-attaching virtue properties') don't presuppose that the agent performing the acts has a stable disposition to perform acts of this kind, and indeed argues that these act-attaching virtue properties are metaphysically prior to the virtue properties that attach to persons.
+In 'Responsibilism out of Character' (published in 2017 in the OUP collection Epistemic Situationism), I argue that responsibilists should abandon the assumption that there is a connection between epistemic responsibility and character traits, and show how abandoning this assumption allows them to sidestep the empirical challenges of situationist social psychology.
+Like 'Veritism Unswamped', this paper's central contribution rests on extending a theme from Thomas Hurka's work in ethics into epistemology: Hurka has long argued that the virtue statuses that attach to acts (which I call 'act-attaching virtue properties') don't presuppose that the agent performing the acts has a stable disposition to perform acts of this kind, and indeed argues that these act-attaching virtue properties are metaphysically prior to the virtue properties that attach to persons.

-In my new paper ''Responsibilism within Reason'' (commissioned for a CUP collection on virtue epistemology edited by John Greco and Chris Kelp), I go farther in defending a novel sort of responsibilist virtue epistemology, arguing first that all of the standard objections to responsibilist virtue epistemology only target optional features of one version of the view, and then developing a new version that I call 'Kantian Responsibilism'.
-Much like Kant supplemented the foundational normative theory he developed in Groundwork for the Metaphysics of Morals and the Critique of Practical Reason with a 'doctrine of virtue' in the final Metaphysics of Morals for evaluating imperfect beings and their conduct, so I think the foundational normative theory I develop in 'An Epistemic Non-Consequentialism' is usefully supplemented by the view developed in this paper.
+In my new paper 'Responsibilism within Reason' (commissioned for a CUP collection on virtue epistemology edited by John Greco and Chris Kelp), I further develop a novel sort of responsibilist virtue epistemology, arguing first that all of the standard objections to responsibilist virtue epistemology only target optional features of one version of the view (viz., Zagzebski's), and then unpacking a new version that I call 'Kantian Responsibilism'.
+Much like Kant supplemented the foundational normative theory developed in Groundwork for the Metaphysics of Morals and the Critique of Practical Reason with a 'doctrine of virtue' in the final Metaphysics of Morals for evaluating imperfect beings and their conduct, so I supplement the foundational normative theory I defend in 'An Epistemic Non-Consequentialism' with the view offered in this paper.
 While I don't think virtue epistemology is successful as a foundational normative theory, I do think responsibilist themes have a proper place in a subordinate kind of virtue epistemology.

 4. Knowledge and Perception

-In "Knowledge as a Non-Normative Relation" (recently published in Philosophy and Phenomenological Research), I argue against the view that knowledge is constituted by normative properties/relations or is itself a normative relation, and develop a positive non-normativist account of the nature of knowledge.
-Shortly after I wrote this paper, I started to work on the nature of perception, and my views about knowledge and perception have started to converge in a surprising way that returns epistemology to its origins in Theaetetus.
-In my new paper ''Non-Epistemic Perception as Mere Technology'', I argue that perception is occurrent knowledge, and that the mere sensing of objects and features of a sort that doesn't deploy recognitional capacities is only part of the technology of perception, not a key to its fundamental nature.
-At the same time I wrote the first draft of this paper, I started to write a paper about the nature of inferential knowledge in which I argued that it was just a kind of perceptual knowledge.
-It gradually became clear to me that the strategy I'd used to defend this claim could be easily generalized to defend the bolder claim that knowledge is that mental state which, when occurrent, constitutes a quasi-perceptual presentation of a fact.
-That paper morphed into a paper that I now call ''Knowledge and the Presentation of Reality''.
+In my new paper 'Non-Epistemic Perception as Mere Technology', I argue that perception is occurrent knowledge, and that the mere sensing of objects and features of a sort that doesn't deploy recognitional capacities is only part of the technology of perception, not a key to its fundamental nature.
+At the same time I wrote the first draft of this paper, I started to write a paper about the nature of inferential knowledge in which I argued that it is quasi-perceptual, and in which I suggested that inferential knowledge might hence be 'direct' in an important sense even if it does involve seeing one truth by seeing another truth.
+It soon became clear to me that the strategy I'd used to defend this claim could be easily generalized to defend the bolder claim that knowledge is that mental state which, when occurrent, constitutes a quasi-perceptual presentation of a fact.
+Hence the paper on inference morphed into a paper I now call 'Knowledge and the Presentation of Reality'.
 This paper is primarily a defense of what I call access monism, the view that there is just one fundamental way of knowing (viz., factive presentation).
 But I also argue that an especially simple and powerful version of access monism provides the basis for an argument that knowledge just is that factive mental state which, when occurrent, presents one with a fact.

 5. Practical Reason